housegevity/hgApp/README.md

-# HouseGevity Prototype — Built in AngularJS using firebase and the Angular Seed project structure
+# HouseGevity Prototype
+## Built in AngularJS using firebase and the Angular Seed project structure

 This project is a prototype made for HouseGevity made by Joey Isaacson and protected under copyright.

 ## How to run locally

-* install node 'npm install'
-* if you do not have grunt installed run 'npm install -g grunt-cli'
-* run 'grunt serve'
+* scripts/web-server.js

-Then navigate your browser to `http://localhost:3000/app/index.html` to see the app running in your browser.
+Then navigate your browser to `http://localhost:8000/app/index.html` to see the app running in your browser.

 ### Running unit tests